-Group M Code Function Description M00 Program Stop After completion of the current block, the program stops.
-When the start signal is input again, program execution starts with the next block.
-A M30 End of Program The program terminates to return the head block of the program.
-M98 Sub-program call Executes sub-program.
-M98 P□□□ ←sub-program number Nest is feasible up to four times. В M99 End of sub-program Indicates the end of sub-program.
-After executing the block containing M99, the main program is resumed.
-M68 Braking Motion De-energize the valve for the brake and dose not make servo system integral control.
-Turn off across the BK+ and BK- terminals of the driver. С M69 Brake Releasing Energize the valve for the brake and makes servo system integral control.
+Group M Code Function Description А M0 (M00) Program Stop After completion of the current block, the program stops.
+When the start input is turned ON, program execution starts with the next block.
+M30 End of Program The program terminates to return the head block of the program. в M98 Sub-program call Executes sub-program. <input method=""/> M98 P□□□ ←sub-program number Nest is feasible up to four times.
+M99 End of sub-program Indicates the end of sub-program.
+After executing the block containing "M99," the main program is resumed. с M68 Braking Motion De-energize the valve for the brake and dose not make servo system integral control.
+Turn off across the BK+ and BK- terminals of the driver.
+M69 Brake Releasing Energize the valve for the brake and makes servo system integral control.
 Turn on (24VDC) across the BK+ and BK- terminals of the driver.
-D M20 to M27 I/O Output M signal in bit corresponding to the first digit is output to CN3, and M code strobe output will turn ON simultaneously.
-Three (3) M codes can be written in the same block, and can be output simultaneously. Е M70 Segment position output The current segment position is output to CN3 in binary form.
+D M20 to M27 I/O Output M code output (bits 0 to 7) in bit corresponding to the first digit and M code strobe output are output to CN3 simultaneously.
+Three (3) M codes can be written in the same block, and can be output simultaneously.
+E M70 Segment position output When "G101" is used, the M code output (bits 0 to 7: binary format) corresponding to the indexing position and the segment position strobe output are simultaneously output at CN3.
 The segment position for n segmentation is expressed 1 to n.
-To separate the segment position output from M code output, segment position strobe output terns ON simultaneously.

 - 5) ABSODEX Status at Power-on Start

 - Program Number

 Upon power-on startup, the program number "0" is selected.

 For starting other program, the program number selection is required before the start signal input.

 - (2) Dimensions

 Upon power-on start, the following dimensions are set.

-Angle designation (G105) Time designation (G11) Absolute (G90)
+Angle designation (G105)

+Time designation (G11)

+Absolute (G90)

 - (3) Home Position of G92 User Coordinate The home position is reset at power-on start.
-(Resetting will locate the home position at the pulses away specified by parameter 3 from the home point of the actuator.) - (4) Coordinate Position of Output Axis The output axis is located within the range of -180.000° to 179.999° in the G92 user coordinate system. - (5) Operation Mode
+(Resetting will locate the home position at the pulses away specified by parameter 3 from the home point of the actuator.)

+- (4) Coordinate Position of Output Axis The output axis is located within the range of -180.000° to 179.999° in the G92 user coordinate system.

+- (5) Operation Mode